 (a) opening public exams to girls in the late nineteenth century ensured that their demand to enter the universities would likely succeed

-(b) over the twentieth century, many working class children, by proving their merit in public examinations, were able to receive a higher education and enter the professional workforce
+(b) over the twentieth century, many working class children, by proving their merit in public examinations, were able to receive a higher education and enter the ‘white collar’ and professional workforce

 (c) enabling the children of migrant families to enter white collar and professional workforces that had been inaccessible to their parents.

 Nevertheless, practices introduced to increase access, decreasing disadvantage, through varying the conduct of public examinations for example, can misfire.
 In New South Wales where the Higher School Certificate (HSC) continues to dominate senior secondary schooling, applications to alleviate the stresses of public examinations for vulnerable students are overwhelmingly applied for on behalf of students in relatively wealthy nongovernment schools.

 Over the centuries, responsibility for testing students has shifted from teacher, school and local authorities to those of states and the nation.
 This causes continual tension.
 Assessment regimes, their managerial and technical character and their social impacts have significant and variable effects on the lives of young people.
 Questions about assessment practices are never simple technical questions because assessment and credentialling practices are related to broader social organisation, often advantaging some populations more than others, and in the process, creating new or modifying old social hierarchies.
 The power of some institutions to influence or control assessment and credentialling regimes may be used to legitimise their place in an educational or labour market, or indeed, to dominate it.
 (Think of the power of prestigious universities and the value of their degrees.)
 Such power, influence or control may not necessarily relate to important issues of learning, competence, or even fair access to educational opportunity.